 Once students declare their area of concentration, they are mentored and advised by faculty members who are experts in their disciplines, who teach one or more of their classes, and grade their internship experiences.
 By combining a strong program office with enthusiastic faculty advising, we hope to foster a "small college" atmosphere on a Research I university campus.

-ENSP Faculty Advisors
+ENSP Faculty Advisor Profiles

 Dr. Conny S. Kazungu - Environmental Politics & Policy (GVPT)